 Original jsclasses use \mag primitive to set the main document font size.
-However, LuaTeX beta-0.87.0 or later does not support \mag in PDF output, so Itjsclasses uses the nomag option6 by default to set the main font size.
+However, LuaTeX does not support \mag in PDF output, so Itjsclasses uses the nomag option6 by default to set the main font size.
 If this causes some unexpected behavior, specify nomag option in \documentclass.